Shah Rukh Khan: In the media

 Khan receives a considerable amount of media coverage in India, and is often referred to as "King Khan", "The Baadshah of Bollywood", or "The King of Bollywood".
 (Note: Attributed to multiple sources) Anupama Chopra cites him as an "ever present celebrity", with two or three films a year, constantly running television ads, print ads, and gigantic billboards lining the streets of Indian cities.
 He is the object of a sometimes fanatical following, with a fan base estimated to exceed one billion.
 Newsweek named Khan as one of their fifty most powerful people globally in 2008 and called him "the world's biggest movie star".
 In 2011 he was described as "the biggest movie star you've never heard of ... perhaps the world's biggest movie star, period" by Steven Zeitchik of the Los Angeles Times (Note: Although Khan has an estimated worldwide fan base exceeding one billion, the bulk of his fan base, like numerous other Bollywood stars, is in Asia and Indian diaspora communities worldwide, whereas Zeitchik was writing for an American audience in the Los Angeles Times.) and has been called the world's biggest movie star in other international media outlets.
 (Note: Attributed to multiple sources) According to a popularity survey, 3.2 billion people around the world know Khan, more than who know Tom Cruise.
 In a 2022 readers' poll by Empire magazine, Khan was listed as one of the 50 greatest actors of all time.
 The magazine attributed his success to the "outrageous amounts of [his] charisma and absolute mastery of [his] craft.
 Comfortable in almost every genre going, there's pretty much nothing he can't do."
 In 2023, Time magazine named him one of the 100 most influential people in the world, and he topped the list per a readers poll.
+He is also known in Thailand as "Bird Bombay", due to comparisons based on the idea that his fame in India is comparable to that of Thongchai McIntyre, a Thai superstar, whose nickname is 'Bird'.